-Our Charter established the foundation for how we invest and how we’ve always invested.
-It guides us in seeking out investments to support, and those to avoid.
+Our Charter is the foundation for how we invest and how we’ve always invested.
+It helps us determine what we support, avoid or restrict+.
+These principles guide the development of our more detailed Ethical Criteria.

 (a) the development of workers' participation in the ownership and control of their work organisations and places